yegor256/blog/_posts/2016/may/2016-05-17-convertible-notes.md

 have convertible notes can't vote.
 They can't sell convertible notes and they can't get any profit from the company.
 So, what they are for then?
 I'll explain in a minute.
-My goal so far was to show why young companies don't want to deal with shares of stock&mdash;because of greedy lawyers and, of course, the complexity of terms and conditions.
+My goal so far was to show why young companies don't want to deal with shares of stock---because of greedy lawyers and, of course, the complexity of terms and conditions.

 ## What are Convertible Notes?